John-Abbott-College/1P6-Notes/Markdown/02_computational_thinking.md

 The elements listed above are "high level" elements.
 To achieve them, one typically four practices:

-- **Being incremental and iterative**: design should start with small pieces that can be verified to work.
+- **Being incremental and iterative**:
+	- Design should start with small pieces that can be verified to work.
 Slowly add complexity and regularly check that it is still functional.

-- **Testing and debugging**: develop strategies for anticipating and dealing with problems efficiently.
+- **Testing and debugging**:
+	- Develop strategies for anticipating and dealing with problems efficiently.
 Most of the development time is spent debugging.

-- **Reusing and remixing**: don't reinvent the wheel but understand what you are bringing into your design so that you can adapt it to your needs and fix it when it breaks.
+- **Reusing and remixing**:
+	- Don't reinvent the wheel but understand what you are bringing into your design so that you can adapt it to your needs and fix it when it breaks.
 Provide proper attribution.

-- **Abstracting and modularizing**: build something large by putting together collections of smaller parts.
+- **Abstracting and modularizing**:
+	- Build something large by putting together collections of smaller parts.
 Make reusable and adaptable parts.

 (*Adapted from Brennan & Resnick, AERA 2012, New frameworks for studying and assessing the
 development of computational thinking*)